batikanakdenizz/MyLibrary-Library-Management-System/README.md

 # MyLibrary - Library Management System 📚

 MyLibrary is a Java-based desktop application designed to manage personal book collections, reading lists, and favorite authors.
+It was developed as a final project for the **SE2232 Software System Analysis** course.

 ##  Features